geerteltink/geert.elt.ink/cksx00h1z0ohxn1s12ybvhzqb.md

 The PHP language level should be set to the minimum required version for your project.
 I used 7.1 up to 2 days ago.
 Once I upgrade the servers I'll move forward to 7.2.

-The CLI Interpreter is were docker-compose comes into play.
+The CLI Interpreter is where docker-compose comes into play.
 Click the 3 dots on the right side.
 This will open up the CLI Interpreters dialog.

-On that screen click the green + and select `From Docker, Vagrant, VM, Remote...`.
+On that screen, click the green + and select `From Docker, Vagrant, VM, Remote...`.

 - Name: `Docker PHP`
 - Remote: `Docker Compose` (selector)